whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 ## Important Rating Definitions and Ideas

+**Query**
-**Query:** This refers to the word(s) and/or number(s) that a user types or speaks into a mobile phone.
+:  This refers to the word(s) and/or number(s) that a user types or speaks into a mobile phone.
 In these guidelines, queries have square brackets around them.
 If a user says "navigate home," we display: [navigate home].
-If a user types "iPhone" in the search box, we display: [iphone].

-There are many different types of queries because users ask their phones to do many things, from opening an app to calling a friend to searching the web.
+If a user types "iPhone" in the search box, we display: [iphone].<br><br>There are many different types of queries because users ask their phones to do many things, from opening an app to calling a friend to searching the web.

+**User**
-**User:** The user is the person trying to accomplish something by typing or speaking into a mobile phone with a small screen (i.e., size of a smartphone, not a tablet).
+:  The user is the person trying to accomplish something by typing or speaking into a mobile phone with a small screen (i.e., size of a smartphone, not a tablet).

+**User Intent**
-**User Intent:** When a user types or speaks a query, he or she is trying to accomplish something.
+:  When a user types or speaks a query, he or she is trying to accomplish something.
 We refer to this goal as the user intent.

+**Locale**
-**Locale:** All queries have a locale, which is the language and location for the task.
+:  All queries have a locale, which is the language and location for the task.
 Locales are represented by a two-letter country code.
 For a current list of country codes, [click here](https://guidelines.raterhub.com/images/RG1_1.2-1.jpg).
 We sometimes refer to the locale as the task location.

+**User Location**
-**User Location:** This tells us where the user is located, and should be inferred from the map provided.
+:  This tells us where the user is located, and should be inferred from the map provided.

-**Search Engine Results Page (SERP):** The page a search engine shows after a user enters a query in the search box.
+**Search Engine Results Page (SERP)**
+:  The page a search engine shows after a user enters a query in the search box.
 The SERP is made up of **result blocks**.

+**Result**
-**Result:** We will use the word **result** to refer to the result block _and_ the landing page.
+:  We will use the word **result** to refer to the result block _and_ the landing page.

+  **Result Block**
-- **Result Block:** This is an individual "block" that appears on the user’s phone in response to the query.
+  :  This is an individual "block" that appears on the user’s phone in response to the query.
 The result block may display information in the block itself or contain links, or may do both.

+  **Landing Page (LP)**
-- The **Landing Page ( LP )** is the page you see after you click a link in the result block.
+  :  The page you see after you click a link in the result block.

+**Device Actions**
-**Device Actions:** Mobile phones and other devices can respond to voice commands to perform many actions, such as setting an alarm or opening an app.
+:  Mobile phones and other devices can respond to voice commands to perform many actions, such as setting an alarm or opening an app.
 This is a specific type of query that we’ll refer to as a **Device Action** query.

+  **Device Action query**
-- **Device Action query:** Specific type of query where users ask their phone to perform an action.
+  :  Specific type of query where users ask their phone to perform an action.
 These are frequently spoken commands used to complete actions that would normally require interaction with the screen or the device's controls.

+  **Device Action result**
-- **Device Action result:** The phone may respond to a **Device Action** query by performing an action, suchas calling a phone number, etc.
+  :  The phone may respond to a **Device Action** query by performing an action, such as calling a phone number, etc.

 ## Understanding the Query